 Even though reflexes are hard-wired, we can use our understanding of what the correct response for a specific stimulus should be to organize its response more appropriately.
 The signature that our brains receive from a reflex response has both a genetic and learned component, and we can train the learned component.
 This is a process that we call Modeling.
 For example, in the Parachute Reflex, we are discussing, the appropriate response when falling forward is to put the hands out in front of us with the fingers facing forward and slightly inwards, and the elbows bent.
 A common poorly integrated response is for the fingers to be positioned pointing slightly outwards, with the elbows locked.
 This points the elbows into the ribs and eliminates the capacity of the arms to absorb the shock of landing.
 In this position, it is not possible to land softly, and there is even a much higher likelihood of breaking a bone.
 Once a person has experienced that their automatic, instantaneous response behaves like this, they will know that any buffering they get from their surroundings could quickly lead to serious injury and they will become more cautious and careful, perhaps leading to feeling unsafe in their personal space.
 We can help organize the pattern by providing stimuli for the reflex and then guiding the limbs through the correct motion for that stimulus.
 For the Parachute Reflex, Modeling involves pressure on the palms vectored through the wrists for stimulus and then repeatedly guiding the arms through the range of motion of the pushing response.

 Modeling consists of multiple parts: activating the stimulus for the pattern, testing the responses, guiding the body through the correct response, and then activating the specific muscle(s) for the pattern against resistance.
 To understand what is happening in the body while we model reflexes it is helpful to think of the channels information flows in as pathways.
 If a path is not well traveled, it can be narrow and rocky.
 As the pathway gets used, it gets wider, smoother, and becomes quicker and easier to use.
 We are doing this with the nerve channels that take sensory information to our core, process it, and then send commands to the reflex-associated muscles.
 When modeling, we have to allow enough time for the information to complete this loop, to travel the whole path from the stimulus to the muscle response, and in the beginning this can sometimes take as much as half a minute or more.
 Even when neurological or physical genetic abnormalities have been diagnosed, getting foundational reflex structures to mimic the correct response creates the best possible base for further development.
-The key is repeatedly traveling the path, giving the response the opportunity to get strong enough to function efficiently and create a stable foundation for more complex automatic and volitional behaviors.
+The key is repeatedly traveling the path, allowing the response to get strong enough to function efficiently and create a stable foundation for more complex automatic and volitional behaviors.